AurelicButter/AniList-Node/documentation.md

 - `anime.trailer` | Returns the trailer URL if the trailer is a Youtube or Dailymotion video.
 Will default to the object if it's not.
 - `anime.studios` | An array of studios that produced the anime.
 An array of objects with two values per object: id and name.
 - `anime.source` | Source type that the media was adapted from
 - `anime.nextAiringEpisode` | The media's next episode airing schedule.
-Returns either null or an object with two values (timeUntilAiring and airingAt)
+Returns either null or an object with three values (timeUntilAiring, airingAt, and episode)
 - `anime.airingSchedule` | The media's airing schedule, ordered by episode number (ie: 1, 2, 3, etc...).
-Returns two time values per object: airingAt and timeUntilAiring.
+Returns three values per object: airingAt, timeUntilAiring, and episode.
 - `anime.streamingEpisodes` | An array of episodes and where it can be streamed.
 Each episode has four values: title, thumbnail, url, and site

 ## Manga Unique